codeblech/codeblech.github.io/content/obsidian-sync.md

 ```

 ### Dirty Fix
 After the quick fix, the commits and pushes were working again.
-If this doesn't fix your issue, the easiest way to solve that would be:
+If this doesn't fix your issue, the easiest way to solve that is:
 1. Delete the `.git` directory.
 2. Run the following commands:
 ```bash